CiscoDevNet/MLAnywhere/README.md

 #### High Level Steps

 * Deploy the MLAnywhere installation wizard (see below for deployment options)
-* Login to the CCP deployment where the new Kubeflow cluster will be created
+* Login to the CCP deployment where the new Kubernetes cluster will be created to support the Kubeflow env
-* Fill in the cluster form and wait for it to be deployed
+* Fill in the cluster definition form and wait for it to be deployed
-* Deploy Kubeflow in the newly created cluster
+* Deploy Kubeflow in a fully automated way into the newly created cluster
 * Run the included real world based demo and build out your ML skills!

 ## MLAnywhere Deployment Technique

-At a high level the installation flow is as follows
+At a high level the installation flow is as follows: -

 ![MLA_Installatin_Flow](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_flow_diagram.png)